• Home

 Deployed to perform manual labor, they can work shifts of up to 24 hours, just like firefighters.

-Using axes, chainsaws, and shovels, they clear vegetation by ascending and descending steep hills, removing dry fuels that propagate flames.
+They clear vegetation with axes, chainsaws and shovels, climbing up and down steep hills, removing dry fuels that spread the flames.

 “This is definitely some of the hardest work I’ve done,” said Maurice Griffin, who has already been in the service for three seasons.